curtislow777/nerds/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-##Credits
-Content
+# Content
-The text for section Y was copied from the Wikipedia article Z

-##Media
-The photos used in this site were obtained from ...
+-The text for all the website pages is done by both Dhilsha and Curtis, while for Homepage and Modules Pages, some informations is taken from Politemall from that certain modules.

+# Media

+The pictures from Homepage To SignUp page is from Unsplash and Pexels Website.

-Module images created by us
+The module images is created in illustrator by Curtis.

-flaticon
-fontawesome

-##Acknowledgements
+The fonts are from Google Fonts Website.

+The icons are from Font Awesome and Flaticon website.

+# Acknowledgements

-We received inspiration from the current brightspace platforms and other gamification systems which make used of leaderboards, level and points system such as Kahoot! and others.
+We received inspiration from the current Brightspace platforms and other gamification systems which make used of leaderboards, level and points system such as Kahoot!.